-Monopolistic competition is a market model that involves many companies offering differentiated products (differ in quality, branding, style, and reputation) and competing with each other.
-The goods or services they provide to customers are similar but aren’t substitute goods.
+Monopolistic competition is a market model that involves many companies offering differentiated products (differing in quality, branding, style, and reputation) and competing with each other.
+The goods or services they provide to their customers are similar but aren't substitute goods.

 Why is monopolistic competition inefficient?

 This market model is a type of imperfect competition and is considered inefficient because of selling costs, excess capacity, lack of specialization, and unemployment.
-It’s worth noting that firms engaged in this kind of market system often spend a big sum of money on advertising.
-This step isn’t crucial since it increases the price of a product or service and thus makes a company lose leads and customers.
+It's worth noting that firms engaged in this kind of market system often spend significant sums of money on advertising.
+This step isn't crucial since it increases the price of a product or service and makes a company lose leads and customers.

-Very often the resources lie idle because companies don’t fully use their production capacity although it’s large.
+The resources often lie idle because companies don't fully use their production capacity despite it being large.
 This leads to unemployment because workers have nothing to do.

-Since mass production is a complicated process, companies can’t fully exploit their fixed factors.
-As a result, firms demonstrate excess capacity.
-In the long and short-run these businesses show that they are productively inefficient.
+Since mass production is a complicated process, companies can't fully exploit their fixed factors, and it results in firms demonstrating excess capacity.
+In the long and short run, these businesses show that they are productively inefficient.